tatdig/tt_trigrams/README.md

 # tt_trigrams
 Trigrams for language Tatar.
-Using allowed with appropriate reference to TATDig
+Using allowed, with appropriate reference to TATDig project.